 The NIMH Data Archive (NDA) houses, harmonizes, and shares all human-subjects data collected as part of NIMH-funded projects with the goal of accelerating progress in the research of mental health.
-The NDA uses a de-identified research subject identifier (the Global Unique Identifier, or GUID) and a precise method for associating research data with publications/results2.
+The NDA uses a de-identified research subject identifier (the Global Unique Identifier, or GUID) and a precise method for associating research data with publications/results.
 NDA also supports common data definitions, a standardized set of data collection measures that ensure that results across studies can be accurately combined or compared.
 Investment is still needed to extend the infrastructure to support big data analytics better and to integrate with other biobanks and genomics data repositories more fully.

-Another mechanism for data sharing is the Autism Sequencing Consortium (ASC), an international group of scientists who share autism samples and genetic data3.
-Currently, ASC has whole exome sequencing (WES) data for over 35,000 samples4.
+Another mechanism for data sharing is the Autism Sequencing Consortium (ASC), an international group of scientists who share autism samples and genetic data.
+Currently, ASC has whole exome sequencing

+(WES) data for over 35,000 samples.
 Permission to re-contact research participants from completed studies exists for many of the samples within the ASC, which are managed by the contributing site.

-In 2016, the Simons Foundation launched SPARK (Simons Foundation Powering Autism Research for Knowledge) to recruit, engage, and retain a cohort of 100,000 individuals with ASD, as well as 175,000 of their family members, to participate in autism research.
+In 2016, the Simons Foundation launched SPARK (Simons Foundation Powering Autism Research for Knowledge) to recruit, engage, and retain a large cohort of individuals with ASD.
+SPARK has enrolled 123,000 individuals with autism and over 175,000 of their family members, to participate in autism research.
 To participate in SPARK, families enroll online, provide saliva samples for genetic analysis, and agree to be re-contacted for future research opportunities.
-SPARK participants are being sequenced and genotyped to identify new genes associated with autism likelihood.
-Clinical, behavioral, and genetic data on the SPARK cohort are available to all qualified investigators, and SPARK participants can be invited to participate in other ASD research studies.
-SPARK partners with more than 30 U.S. medical schools and autism research centers to help recruit autistic individuals and their family members.
+SPARK participants are being sequenced and genotyped to identify new genes associated with autism risk, and individual clinically confirmed genetic causes of autism are returned by a genetic counselor provided by the study.
+Clinical, behavioral, and genetic data on the SPARK cohort are available to all qualified investigators.
+Research Match has approved 226 studies to recruit SPARK participants to other ASD research studies including 12 treatment/clinical trials.
+Over 50,000 participants have participated in at least one Research Match study.
+SPARK partners with 32 U.S. medical schools and autism research centers to help recruit autistic individuals and their family members.